-- Step 1, your initial TIRA contributions are made on a tax-filing year basis.
+- Your Step 1 initial TIRA contributions are made on a tax-filing year basis.
 That means you have from 1/1/x1 until 4/15/x2 to contribute to your nondeductible TIRA.
 That also means you can contribute to a TIRA for 2 years at once from 1/1/x1 through 4/15/x1.
-Of course that’s confusing!
+That’s confusing!

-- Step 2, the backdoor conversion is reported on a calendar year That means if you contribute to a nondeductible TIRA on 2/1/17 for the year 2016 and convert it on 2/2/17, you will need to report the process on tax returns for 2 years!
-Even though you have done this in 2 days, you have to wait a year to finish reporting it all!
+- Your Step 2 backdoor conversion is reported on a calendar year basis.
+That means if you contribute to a nondeductible TIRA on 2/1/17 for the year 2016 and convert it on 2/2/17, you will need to report the process on tax returns for 2 years (2016 for the contribution and 2017 for the conversion.
+Even though you have done this in 2 days, you have to wait a year to report both transactions!

 Second, a lot of tax preparers don’t know anything about backdoor Roth IRAs.
-This is a “maneuver”, not something that is implicitly explained in black and white in the tax code.
+This is a “maneuver”, not something that is implicitly explained in black and white in the tax code (even though Congress okayed this maneuver in TCJA 2017) .
 Have you ever noticed how CPAs tend to dress in black and white and wouldn’t think of signing a form in blue ink?
-If it’s not in our bible, we may not have listened to the sermon, know what I mean?
+If we haven’t listened to the sermon, it’s not in our bible, if you know what I mean.

-What does this mean for you if you are reading this article and you are just learning about a backdoor Roth?
-Good news – you still have until 4/18/17 to complete step 1 of your backdoor Roth for 2016.
+You have until your tax filing due date (not including extensions) to complete step 1 of your backdoor Roth.
 Go ahead and contribute to your TIRA and file form 8606, even if you’ve already filed your income tax return.
-Open IRA accounts at your custodian of choice and contribute $5,500/$6,500 per spouse.
-You can even go ahead and contribute $11k per spouse and knock out your 2017 TIRA contributions, also.
+Open IRA accounts at your custodian of choice and contribute $6,000/$7,000 per spouse for 2019.